Thank you for reaching out to us to assist with your pets’ transition. We hope to answer all your questions during our initial phone conversation.

 2.)
 It is helpful if you can share any of your pet’s special needs (fear of needles, people, touch, anxiety, bite potential, need for a muzzle, slow response to sedatives).
 The more I know about your pet, the better I can tailor the procedure to provide a peaceful transition.
 Sometimes it’s helpful to have sedatives on board prior to my arrival.
 That requires pre-planning.

 4.)
-My protocol is a two injection procedure.
+My protocol is a two-injection procedure.
 Sedation is provided via injection, and the state of unconsciousness is reached in 5-15 minutes.
 I may ask you to gently hold your pet’s head or offer a food bowl distraction while the sedative is administered.
 Your pet will be resting comfortably, possibly snoring, possibly tongue out, and probably eyes open.
 The more relaxed of a sleep position they are in, the deeper they sleep.
 Stay with your pet once the sedative is given.
 Speak softly and comfort your pet.
-I will retreat to my car to give you time to be with your pet and family.
+I will retreat to another room or sit quietly nearby while we wait for the sedative to take its effect.
 When I return, I’ll shave a spot by the rear leg and place an intravenous catheter.
 Your pet will not feel the placement.
 The second medication will stop your pets’ breathing within 1-2 minutes and heartbeat with 3-5 minutes.
-I will step back after administering to give you privacy to say goodbye.
-When I return, I will check your pets’ heart with my stethoscope.
+When I return, I will check your pet’s heart with my stethoscope.

-7.)
+6.)
 If you are planning on a home burial, I will depart.
-Good to know zoning restrictions in your town.
+Good to know the zoning restrictions in your town.
 Legal requirements are a hole depth minimum of 3 feet (4 feet or deeper is better).

-9.)
+8.)
 It is best to address finances and payments prior to my arrival or prior to starting the procedure.
 Ask for a quote in advance.
-Fees are based on travel distance, pets’ weight, and timing of appointment (scheduled, vs. same-day request vs. after hours or emergency).
-Check, cash, or Venmo is preferred.
+Fees are based on travel distance, pets’ weight, and timing of appointment (scheduled, vs. same-day request vs. after-hours or emergency).
+Check, cash, Venmo, and credit cards are accepted.
+The credit card company charges a 4% service charge on transactions.
+I do not accept care credit.
 Payment is expected at the time of service.
 Let’s get the business end handled first so we can focus on your pet.

-10.)
+9.)
 I would be grateful if cars can be moved prior to my arrival to make for easy entry and exit, especially during the cold weather months.
-Please shovel a path and de-ice driveway/pathway if needed.
+Please shovel a path and de-ice the driveway/pathway if needed.
 Let’s work together to make this a smooth process.